What is Naropa University?

 social services, human resources departments, nonprofit agencies, and private practices.

-- Contemplative Practice: All three programs have meditation requirements as a part of the core curriculum.
+- Contemplative Practice: All five programs have meditation requirements as a part of the core curriculum.

 The MA Contemplative Psychotherapy & Buddhist Psychology meditation requirement extends